Overnight Oats In A Jar

 • Toppings of choice – I’ve used raspberries, choc chips, and granola in this version.

-This really is a versatile and forgiving recipe.
+This recipe is very forgiving.
 The ratio of oats to milk is the only thing that needs to remain as is.
-That aside experiment with any toppings or spices you’d like to create a different breakfast every time you make this.
-I’ve swapped out the cinnamon for my homemade pumpkin spice mix before, which was divine.
+That aside experiment with any toppings or spices you’d like to create a different breakfast every time.
+Try swapping out the cinnamon for this Homemade Pumpkin Spice to give it a heap of extra flavour.

 1. Pour half the oats, cinnamon, and milk into one jar, then the other half into another.
 Also add the sweetener here if you’re using any.